Ivy-Apps/ivy-wallet/README.md

 Imagine Ivy Wallet as a digital financial notebook (manual expense tracker) in which you’ll track your income, expenses, and budget.

-The advantage that our money manager gives you is that you can track expenses on the go with an intuitive and simple user interface (UI).

-Once your transactions make their way into Ivy Wallet, the spending tracker app will give you insight into your monthly spending and help you plan your budgets.

-When you enter more income and expenses in the money manager app you'll have an answer to three essential questions:
+You'll have an answer to three essential questions:

 1) Exactly how much money do I have right now in all accounts combined? (money manager)